bucko13/prism/README.md

 In order to directly receive payments for people that view your content, you need to setup a lambda service using [Now by Zeit](https://zeit.co/now), which can be setup for free, and setup a developer account (only testnet is supported for now) with [OpenNode](https://opennode.co) for interacting with lightning.
-With that, you can spin up and deploy an instance of the [lightning builder](https://github.com/bucko13/ln-builder) for receiving payments.
-Full instructions available on the [ln-builder repo](https://github.com/bucko13/ln-builder).
+With that, you can spin up and deploy an instance of [boltwall](https://github.com/tierion/now-boltwall) for receiving payments.
+Full instructions available on the [now-boltwall repo](https://github.com/tierion/now-boltwall).

 ## What it does